All Episodes

 I want my country back again because the flag of this country does not belong to Rush Limbaugh.

-You have the power to take back the flag, so it is no longer belongs solely.
+You have the power to take back the flag so it does no longer belong solely to Rush Limbaugh.

 Your phone calls are next.